Volunteer in Tibet

 How to Volunteer in Tibet

-Looking to volunteer in Asia?
-Arranging an volunteer program in Tibet can be challenging, this is a destination for the adventurous but if you are successful, this will be one of the most fulfilling times of your life.
+Tibet is not the easiest country to volunteer abroad.
 China only issues limited visas per year and sometimes stops internationals entering the country without reason.
 Some people take the risk of either catching the train from Beijing, or crossing the border illegally without a visa - we do not recommend this as if you get caught the consequences can be bad.
 You will need to check to see if you are eligible for a visa.

 When searching for terms like "Volunteering in Tibet" into search engines it can bring you lots of results but many of these are misleading and you will need to check authenticity, most opportunities are located with exiles in neighboring countries rather than offering placements directly in Tibet.
 In Tibet most local organisations lack infrastructure, funding and staff numbers and so if you turn up and offer to work for free not many places will reject your offer.
 You might need to do this discreetly though and don't expect a long term fixed placement.